stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 > It takes at least 10 minutes for a new EKS cluster to be created.

-To use local TF state, you need to comment out the `backend "s3" {}` block in the `main.tf` file in each of the three TF root modules.
-You then use the task `tft:init:local`, rather than `tft:init`.
+To use TF state, you need to comment out the `backend "s3" {}` block in the `main.tf` file in each of the three TF root modules.
+You then use the task `tft:init:`, rather than `tft:init`.

 ## 4: Register Your Cluster with Kubernetes Tools